JayRathod56/Data-Science/README.md

 Here we are:
-Working with dataframes using pandas, datasets, num py, matplot for plotting graphs Data Science Models for Regression, Classification and Clustering
+Working with dataframes using pandas, datasets, num py, matplot for plotting graphs Data Science Models for Regression, Time Series Decomposition, Classification and Clustering

 I have uploaded models of Data Science and codes working with basics of data science with the respective dataset used